junkurihara/js_project_skeleton/README.md

-Project Skeleton for JavaScript Library Development
+Project Skeleton for JavaScript 'Universal' Library Development for Node.js and Browsers --
---

 > **WARNING**: At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.